liweinan/liweinan.github.io/_posts/2017-03-07-using-font-ligatures-in-daily-coding.md

 > In writing and typography, a ligature occurs where two or more graphemes or letters are joined as a single glyph.
 An example is the character æ as used in English, in which the letters a and e are joined.
 The common ampersand (&) developed from a ligature in which the handwritten Latin letters e and t (spelling et, from the Latin for "and") were combined.

 The benefit of ligatures is the improvement of the readability of the symbols.
-Here is a comparison of the fonts that supports ligatures versus the ordinary monospaced[monospace] one[^firacode]:
+Here is a comparison of the fonts that supports ligatures versus the ordinary monospaced[^monospace] one[^firacode]:

 [^firacode]: [FiraCode: Monospaced font with programming ligatures](https://github.com/tonsky/FiraCode)